Wedding of Prince Edward and Sophie Rhys-Jones: Wedding ceremony

 Sophie wore a wedding dress designed by Samantha Shaw.
 It had a long, fitted coat with long sleeves, along with an ivory train that according to one source was "made from hand-dyed silk organza and hand-dyed silk crepe, with rows of pearls and crystal beading".
 Notably, the four girls and boys who carried her train were all commoners, the first time this has occurred in a royal wedding.
-Sophie wore a diamond tiara from the Queen's private collection, as well as a pearl cross necklace with matching pearl earrings that was given to her by Edward for the wedding; Sophie in turn gave him an 18-carat gold pocket watch.
+Sophie wore a diamond tiara from the Queen's private collection, as well as a pearl cross necklace with matching pearl earrings by Asprey and Garrard that were designed and given to her by Edward for the wedding; Sophie in turn gave him an 18-carat gold pocket watch.
 Prince Edward's waistcoat was designed by John Kent.
 He also wore a cat-themed tie, and he has continued to wear cat-themed ties at other royal weddings and occasions since.

 After the ceremony, Edward and Sophie rode in an open, horse-drawn carriage to the reception in St George's Hall at Windsor Castle, passing thousands of people en route.
 The Countess sent her wedding bouquet to Westminster Abbey to rest on the Grave of the Unknown Warrior.
 The tradition of Royal brides sending their bouquet to the Grave was started by Elizabeth Bowes-Lyon (later the Queen Mother) in 1923.

 After the marriage ceremony, the guests were gathered at the Waterloo Chamber and the Grand Reception Room, where they were served canapés.
 A buffet-style dinner was later served at the George's Hall.
 The couple's 10-foot-tall chocolate cake was made by Linda Fripp and adorned with daffodil and tennis rackets.
 The National Youth Orchestra of Scotland, the London Mozart Players and the band of the Royal Marines were in charge of providing the music for the reception ceremony.
 Geoffrey Shakerley photographed the wedding of Edward and Sophie.
 Shakerley later admitted that Prince William's face was digitally enhanced by taking a happier smile from another photograph and placing it on some of the released shots to the press.

 The couple spent their honeymoon at Balmoral Castle.